 - supervised legal training in a workplace for a period of not less than 12 months, under a training plan approved by the Board, which the Board determines adequately provides for the trainee to satisfy the requirements of the Rules.

 The Practical Legal Training requirements for admission to the legal profession may be satisfied by completing an approved PLT course.
-At present there are four approved PLT providers in Victoria:
+At present there are five approved PLT providers in Victoria:

 - Australian National University School of Legal Practice